thefaizanbashir/PixysOS-Changelogs/sepsiftchangelogs.md

 - Hide Magisk Better
 - Add NotchBarKiller overlay
 - Don't pin launcher app in memory
-- I just built it because 69 people were requesting this build.

 Note: Security Patch Level is still October 2021, I'll try to merge latest in next build.
+Built it on public demand, as everyone wants ANXCamera on this ROM.

 Thanks @Ken_kaneki_69 for ANXCamera repository.